tomlabone/ZrStan/README.md

 ### Model

 The all the subjects in the population model had known quantities of zirconium injected that were normalized to *β=1* in order to facilitate comparisons of bioassay data from subject to subject.
-When the data from an individual are modeled the quantity injected *\beta* is an unknown parameter to be estimated.
+When the data from an individual are modeled the quantity injected *β* is an unknown parameter to be estimated.
 Having the intake and blood plasma volume as parameters to estimate is a significant source of uncertainty in the final parameter estimates for a out-of-sample subject.

     model {
       Omega ~ lkj_corr(Eta);